Rehman54454/Cancer-Detection-Using-YOLOv9-Benign-vs-Malignant-/README.md

 pip install -r requirements.txt

 # **Model:**
-Download trained model trainable weights to load for real time testing with file name best.py.
+Download trained model trainable weights to load for real time testing from [here](https://universe.roboflow.com/brain-tumor-jolxi/brain-tumor-detection-o0ggc/dataset/2)

 # **Dataset.**
-You can download and check dataset from
+You can download and check dataset from [here](https://universe.roboflow.com/brain-tumor-jolxi/brain-tumor-detection-o0ggc/dataset/2)

 # **How to Run the Code**
 Clone this repository.